chris-wood/draft-wood-dprive-edns0-privacy/draft-wood-dprive-edns0-privacy.md

 This approach is only viable when clients connect to resolvers over a mechanism that provides the server with a way to uniquely identify clients in a validated way.
-For transports such as DNS-over-HTTPS {{!DOH=I-D.ietf-doh-dns-over-https}}, this can be the incoming IP and port pair, or a client certificate.
+For transports such as DNS-over-HTTPS (DOH) {{?I-D.ietf-doh-dns-over-https}}, this can be the incoming IP and port pair, or a client certificate.
 Otherwise, malicious clients may flood resolvers with private queries and induce cache fragmentation.

 # DNS-over-HTTPS Application

-A similar per-query "no-cache" flag may be implemented with DNS-over-HTTPS {{!!DOH}} by appending a random nonce to each request.
+A similar per-query "no-cache" flag may be implemented with DNS-over-HTTPS {{?I-D.ietf-doh-dns-over-https}} by appending a random nonce to each request.
 Specifically, given a random N-byte nonce R, the following query parameter can be appended to a DOH query: